 We followed him into the elevator, up one floor, along a corridor, down and up stairways - the kind of stairways that look left over and unused since the bygone days of Victorian intrigues - along more corridors until we stood before a small door.

 We were lost.
 For all we knew this door led back onto Sherbrooke Street.
 The worker smiled enigmatically (is there any other way to smile in such a circumstance?) and left us.
 He never uttered a single word.
-We had no idea what was behind the small but as we pushed it open we could hear the hushed tones of officialdom nearby.
+We had no idea what was behind the small door but as we pushed it open we could hear the hushed tones of officialdom nearby.
 We slipped into what seemed a small, dark room oddly crowded with chairs, coffee tables and grand pianos.
 We could hear someone giving an address to a room full of people.
 We jostled our way quietly amidst the pell mell pile of furniture until we stood before the door that separated the conference room from the closet we were in.
 We realized with glee (and a small amount of terror) that the worker had led us to the backstage storage room behind the dais of the press conference.

 As Christine and i looked into the glaring lights of the many camera crews we exchanged the look that substitutes for the long conversation that boils down to, "Are we really going to do this thing?"
 We'd come this far and we were resolute.
 Christine donned the mask and i squirted the ketchup onto the cheeks.
 In a flash we had leapt into the room with me yelling, "But Mister Mulroney, we don't want anymore weapons manufactured in Montreal.
 We already manufacture 60% of Canada’s armaments."
 Those few words exhausted my creativity, if not my bravado.
 And i managed to repeat them a few times.
 We were almost undone by the shock of media attention that hit us the instant we entered the room.
 As luck would have it we had jumped into the front and centre of the room where the cameras merely had to turn a fraction of a degree for what proved an irresistible photo opportunity.